 27. Agreement with the base enterprise.

-29. Agreement on the interaction of local governments with vocational schools.
+29. Agreement on interaction between local governments and vocational schools.

 30. Regulations on obtaining basic general education on the basis of vocational schools.